Lands-Horizon-Corp/horizon-corp/readme.md

   - github workflow : Not Done
   - deploy database and server to EC2 : Not Done
   - deploy frontend to vercel nuxt : Not Done

+# Setup Storage
+  - Local Storage : Not Done
+  - Deployment Storage : Not Done

 # setup toastify
 # setup error handling